How to Say You’re Not Feeling Well Professionally

 If so, you’re not alone.

 Sometimes, people feel pressure to keep going despite their physical or mental illness.
-They are afraid of losing a step, which, they believe, would lead to a heavy workload and a boss’ negative attitude towards them.
+They are afraid of losing a step, which, they fear, would lead to a heavier workload and losing their team’s favor.

-With the widespread popularity of hybrid and remote work models, calling in sick has become even more uncomfortable, considering that we might still be capable of working from home.
+With the widespread popularity of hybrid and remote work, calling in sick has become even more uncomfortable, considering we might still be capable of working from home.

-However, working while not feeling well — also known as presenteeism — most likely makes things worse due to reduced productivity.
+However, working while not feeling well — also known as presenteeism — usually makes things worse due to reduced productivity.

-Thus, it’s perfectly okay to call in sick when you’re not feeling physically or mentally well.
+So, calling in sick is perfectly okay when you’re not feeling physically or mentally well.

 In this article, you’ll find out:

-What things to consider when deciding whether to call in sick
+What to consider when deciding whether to call in sick

 When you consider taking sick leave, bear in mind the following factors that can influence your decision and further steps.